Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 Hamiltonian

-We may think that knowing the structure of the Jordan blocks of the transfer matrix, we immediately know the sctructure of the Hamiltonian, as the latter is the logarithmic derivative of the former, but that is not the case.
+We may think that, by knowing the structure of the Jordan blocks of the transfer matrix, we immediately know the structure of the Hamiltonian, as the latter is the logarithmic derivative of the former, but that is not the case.
 As we discussed in section~\ref{algebra}, even if $\mathcal{H}$ and $\tau (u)$ commute, they do not have to have the same structure of Jordan chains.
-In fact, we have already discussed in the same section that a matrix that depends on a parameter may change the structure of its Jordan blocks for some values of this parameter.
+In fact, we also discussed in the same section that a matrix that depends on a parameter may change the structure of its Jordan blocks for some values of this parameter.
 For that reason, we have to separately analyse the Hamiltonian.

 Let us start by showing that the transfer matrix and the Hamiltonian indeed have different Jordan block structure.
-The quickest way to do so is to show that $(\mathcal{H}-\mathcal{H}^{XXX})^{L-1}=0$.
-This means that the largest Jordan block can only be of size $L-1$, while we have found that the transfer matrix has exactly one Jordan block of size $L+1$.
+The easiest way to do it is to prove that $(\mathcal{H}-\mathcal{H}^{XXX})^{L-1}=0$.
+This would mean that the largest Jordan block in the Hamiltonian can only be of size $L-1$, while we found that the transfer matrix has exactly one Jordan block of size $L+1$.

-From the form of the Hamiltonian and the fact that we cannot act with $\sigma^+$ twice on the same site of the spin chain, $(\mathcal{H}-\mathcal{H}^{XXX})^{L-1}$ can only give a non-trivial result if it acts on a state with either all or all-but-one spins down.
+The form of the Hamiltonian and the fact that we cannot act with $\sigma^+$ twice on the same site of the spin chain imply that $(\mathcal{H}-\mathcal{H}^{XXX})^{L-1}$ can only give a non-trivial result if it acts on a state with either all or all-but-one spins down.
 Let us consider first the state with all spin downs, where we find that

 This state was the highest rank state of the only Jordan chain of length $L+1$ of the transfer matrix, but it is an eigenstate of the Hamiltonian.